SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 -   Subclasses ...
     -   inherit and thus adopt all components from superclasses.
     -   can be made more specific by declaring new components and redefining instance methods (i. e. you can alter the implementation of inherited methods).
 In case a subclass has no further components, it contains exactly the components of the superclass - but the ones of the private visibility section are not visible there.
+Note that static methods cannot be redefined.
     - can redefine the public and protected instance methods of all preceding superclasses.
 Note: Regarding the static components of superclasses, accessing them is possible but not redefining them.
     - can themselves have multiple direct subclasses but only one direct superclass.
 -   Components that are changed or added to subclasses are not visible to superclasses, hence, these changes are only relevant for the class itself and its subclasses.